QURAN - TRUTH (Part2) Versus LIES OF "ISLAM".

 THE TECHNICAL TRUTHS BEHIND ISLAMIC, JEWISH & CHRISTIAN THEOLOGY IN REGARD TO THE MESSIAH AT GOLGOTHA.

-Probably the best way to consider how the three key religions of Yah have gone astray is through obtaining definitions that clearly define succinct terms.
-The most critical single term in the fourth surah of the Qur'an is they crucified him/qataluhu.
+Probably the best way to consider how the three key religions of Jehovah-God, יהוה-אלוהים, have gone astray is through obtaining definitions that clearly define succinct terms.
+The most critical single term in the fourth Surah of the Qur'an is they crucified him/qataluhu.
 If we are to have any hope of understanding Allah then crucifixion must be understood.
 A problem instantly arises.
 Is this a Roman/pagan crucifixion or a Torah based crucifixion?
-Although the only reliable accounts we have stem from the canonical gospels, they are relatively consistent witnesses, there is no reason to seriously doubt that the event took place on the eve of a High Sabbath, technically a Shabbaton, and not a Sabbath.
+Although the only reliable accounts we have stem from the canonical Gospels, they are relatively consistent witnesses, there is no reason to seriously doubt that the event took place on the eve of a Great Sabbath as the Greek text describes the event, but technically an Appointed-Time, a holy day, and not a Sabbath.
 This means that the Jewish Sanhedrin would have every reason to uphold the Torah rather than permit an execution that was prolonged.
-This duration shortened crucifixion methodology necessitates interference to facilitate a swifter death before mid-afternoon although probably not before midday.
-This form of execution will then satisfy the requirements of Deuteronomy 21:22-23 which stipulate the body must not remain hung overnight.
-This makes the crucifixion method very different to that employed by the Pharoh against his chief magicians (7:124).
+This duration shortened crucifixion methodology necessitates interference to facilitate a swifter death before mid-afternoon, although probably not before midday.
+This form of execution will then satisfy the requirements of Deuteronomy21:22-23 which stipulate the body must not remain hung overnight.
+This makes the crucifixion method very different to that employed by the Pharaoh against his chief magicians (S7:124).
 The Torah stipulation regarding execution means that if Yeshua is the Messiah then he could not have been crucified.

-Christianity tries to deny the Torah, it is the only way they see around the crucifixion dilemma.
+Christianity, the parallel religion to the Jewish Netzerim, tries to deny the Torah, it is, on one hand, the only way they see around the crucifixion dilemma.
 For their theology goes back to the witness borne by the original apostles.
 With this witness comes a dilapidated interpretation of the Mosaic Festivals, something that was directly alluded to in the Qur'an; the Autumn Festivals, but never overtly stated.
-If the Christian Messiah did not anoint the Holy Of Holies (Daniel 9:24) and he was not cut off after a year of his ministry (Daniel 9:26) then the Messiah he is not.
+If the Christian Messiah did not anoint the Holy Of Holies (Daniel9:24) and he was not cut off after a year of his ministry (Daniel9:26) then the Messiah he is not.
 How is this matter to be reconciled?

 Truth, the Messiah was in a predicament at Golgotha, having been lashed and abused by the Roman soldiers on behalf of the High Priest; Caiaphas, and King Herod amongst others.
 The kingdom of Judah had, by this time, lost the privilege of being able to decree [public] executions.
 The power was with the Roman governor.
-All accounts, from any canonical gospel version known, make it explicitly clear Christ Jesus was impaled on a wooden stake, but he was not killed by crucifixion.
+All accounts, from any canonical Gospel version known, make it explicitly clear Messiah was impaled on a wooden stake, but he was not killed by crucifixion.
 Two Jews were impaled beside the Messiah.
-The chief and only independent canonical gospel, by a key witness (John 19:26-27), states these men were crucified to death when their legs were broken (John 19:31-33).
+The chief and only independent canonical Gospel, by a key witness (John19:26-27), states these men were crucified to death when their legs were broken (John19:31-33).
 The Messiah's body did not undergo this final phase, the fulfilment of crucifixion.
-His soul was already taken to Allah (Luke 23:46), astounding Governor Pilate (Mark 15:44).
-Hence the canon is in agreement that Christ Jesus' soul was taken early (Matt.
-27:50, John 19:30) so he would not be killed in crucifixion.
+His soul was already taken to Allah (Luke23:46), astounding Governor Pilate (Mark15:44).
+Hence the canon is in agreement that Yeshua's soul was taken early (Matt.27:50, John19:30) so he would not be killed in crucifixion.
 This is a legal technicality but that is precisely what wins a difficult contemporary court case from time to time.
-Jews say Christ Jesus was not the Messiah, Christians say he was crucified, Islam believes he had a willing replacement and the blind lead the blind to the ditch of no return.
+Jews say Jesus was not the Messiah, Christians say he was crucified, Islam believes he had a willing replacement and the blind lead the blind to the ditch of no return.